-1. Appropriate Case managers/clinicians from both the discharging and admitting provider agencies shall be responsible to facilitate the transition between levels of care, including assisting in scheduling an intake appointment, ensuring a minimal delay between discharge and admission at the next level of care, providing transportation as needed, and documenting all information in AVATAR.
+- 1. Appropriate Case managers/clinicians from both the discharging and admitting provider agencies shall be responsible to facilitate the transition between levels of care, including assisting in scheduling an intake appointment, ensuring a minimal delay between discharge and admission at the next level of care, providing transportation as needed, and documenting all information in AVATAR.
 The Contractor shall ensure case management services are available to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
-Beneficiaries may be simultaneously participating in OTP services and other ASAM LOCs a) The Contractor shall ensure 42 CFR Part 2 compliant releases are in place in order to coordinate care.
-The Contractor shall screen for and link clients with mental and physical health, as indicated
+Beneficiaries may be simultaneously participating in OTP services and other ASAM LOCs - 2.
+Performance Standard:

-- a) Transitions between levels of care shall occur within five (5) and no later than 10 business days from the time of re-assessment indicating the need for a different level of care. - 3.
-Care Coordination and Linkage with Ancillary Service
+a) Transitions between levels of care shall occur within five (5) and no later than 10 business days from the time of re-assessment indicating the need for a different level of care.

+3. Care Coordination and Linkage with Ancillary Service